 We also ask that you do not carry pagers or cellular telephones while you are on jury service.
 If you must carry one, you will be required to turn it off and put it away before entering any court.

 While you are in the Jury Assembly Room when announcements are made or a jury panel is being called, you will be asked to end all conversations, including cellular telephone calls.

-When you first arrive, you report to the Jury Assembly Room, on the 6th floor of the Courts Building.
+When you first arrive, you report to the Jury Assembly Room, on the Street Level of the Courts Building.
 This room may also be referred to as the "assembly room."

 While waiting for assignment, it is very important that you do not leave the assembly room until you are called to go to a court, dismissed by the staff for lunch, or dismissed at the end of the day.
 If you need to leave the assembly room for any matter, you must check with a member of the staff in the assembly room before doing so.
 Also, if any problem arises during the course of your jury service, you must inform a member of the staff in the assembly room or the staff in the court if you are assigned to a court.
 If you are missing or do not return during the course of your jury service, you could be served with a summons to appear before the judge to show cause why you should not be cited for contempt.

 When you are called to a court from the assembly room, take all of your personal belongings with you as you will not return to the assembly room if you are selected to serve on that case.

 If you are not selected to serve as a juror when you are sent to a court, you will either return to the pool of jurors in the assembly room (on the 6th floor)or be dismissed, depending on the day and the time of day.
 You should follow the court’s instructions.
 The staff in the assembly room will be notified by the court if you are returning.

 While serving as a juror, we ask that you do not go into a courtroom as a spectator because you may be assigned to that court at some point during your service.